nayan32biswas/mongodb-odm/docs/api-reference.md

         index_inheritance_field: bool = True
 ```

-Other than these values, we use `BaseModel.Config` value as default from `pydantic`.
+Other than these values, we use `BaseModel.ODMConfig` value as default from `pydantic`.

 - `orm_mode` type `bool` default `True`
 - `allow_population_by_field_name` type `bool` default `True`